near/docs/docs/bos/community/indexers.md

 ---
 id: indexers
-title: Indexers
+title: QueryAPI Indexers
-sidebar_label: Indexers
+sidebar_label: QueryAPI
 ---

-With QueryApi you can
+With QueryAPI you can:

 * Write your own custom indexer function;
 * Specify the schema for your own custom hosted database and write to it with your indexer function;
 * Retrieve that data through a GraphQL API.

 You can access the [NEAR QueryAPI by following this link](https://near.org/dataplatform.near/widget/QueryApi.Dashboard).

 This should take you to a dashboard that looks like this: